 This is a bacteria that has a history of sickening people after it has contaminated public water supplies.
 It is found in the excrement of both humans and animals, so it’s a very common organism.
 Symptoms of infection include abdominal cramps, vomiting, and diarrhea.
 It can be particularly dangerous for the very young, the elderly, and those with compromised immune systems.

 This is the bacteria that is the cause of Legionnaire’s Disease.
 It is also found in waste from both animals and humans and is often found naturally in lakes, rivers, and streams.
 It tends to multiply in standing water, like the water that can accumulate in cooling systems.
 Legionnaire’s Disease has a lot in common with pneumonia, and it can be deadly, particularly for the elderly, and people with weakened immune systems.

 This potentially harmful chemical compound that is a by-product of the process that is used to disinfect water to make it safe for drinking.
-Bromate in drinking water has been linked to an increased risk for cancer.
+Bromate in drinking water has been linked to an increased risk of cancer.

 Arsenic is particularly insidious since it is found naturally in the ground, and can contaminate water supplies like wells and other freshwater sources.
 Arsenic can also make its way into drinking water as a result of human activity such as farming and industrial production.
 Even if levels of arsenic in drinking water are not sufficient to cause immediate symptoms, long-term exposure to smaller concentrations can lead to serious health problems such as circulatory disease, skin damage and increased cancer risk.